 Granted, you'll get a fantastic website, but the fee will be eye watering.

-These companies are really best suited to corporate organisations who have an impressive budget, or require specialist website functionality.
+These companies are really best suited to corporate organisations who have an impressive budget, or need specialist website functionality.

-You will be required to attend numerous meetings to discuss each stage of the design and build process with the relevant staff members in each department.
+You will be asked to attend many meetings to discuss each stage of the design and build process with the relevant staff members in each department.

 If money is no object, then this may be the best option for you.